 - A shortlist of candidates will be invited to London to present their concept to the Leopards panel

-- Four young designers will be chosen as winners
+- Up to six young designers will be chosen as winners

 What is the prize?

-The winners will each receive a valuable and unique insight into their design work and careers within the Jewellery Industry by four of London’s most esteemed jewellers: Solange Azagury-Partridge, Theo Fennell, Shaun Leane and Stephen Webster as well as practical skills through The Goldsmiths’ Centre.
+The winners will all receive a valuable and unique insight into their design work and careers within the Jewellery Industry by four of London’s most esteemed jewellers: Solange Azagury-Partridge, Theo Fennell, Shaun Leane and Stephen Webster as well as practical skills through The Goldsmiths’ Centre.